 How Does Embroidery Work?

-This might surprise you.
+This process might surprise you.
 After all, when you think of embroidery your mind might automatically go to a grandmother sitting in a rocking chair with her needles.
-However, this method is much more efficient and can produce a high volume at a fast rate.
+However, this digital method is much more efficient and can produce a high volume of embroidered products at a fast rate.
+In fact, many factories have multiple machines working at the same time!

 1. Choose Silk, Neoprene, or Cotton